 - Tax incentives and benefits

 There are a lot of tax incentives that both Hong Kong and Singapore offer for new investors.
 In Singapore, “newborn” companies will enjoy a 75% tax exemption of normal chargeable income for its first $100,000 and a 50% for the next $100,000.
-This tax exemption scheme for new start-ups has taken its effect since 2005, and it is available for the first three consecutive Years of Assessment since the company’s incorporation date.
+This tax exemption scheme for new start-ups has taken effect since 2005, and it is available for the first three consecutive Years of Assessment since the company’s incorporation date.

 Companies in Singapore also benefit from partial tax exemption scheme which reduces 75% and 50% of tax liability for its first $10,000 and next $190,000 chargeable income, respectively.
 Due to the application of tax exemptions, the effective tax rate is normally lower than the headline tax rate.
-In addition, Singapore government offers many assistance schemes regarding funding, mentorship, network or market set-up for businesses participating in favored industries like IT or technology.
+In addition, Singapore government offers many assistance schemes regarding funding, mentorship, network, or market set-up for businesses participating in favored industries like IT or technology.

 Similarly, Hong Kong also has tax incentives in the form of qualifying deductions for certain expenses to encourage businesses’ investment in R&D or high-value generating activities.
-Moreover, the concessionary tax treatments with reduced profits tax rate is available for specific industries subject to certain conditions such as Corporate Treasury Centers, Reinsurance Business, Captive Insurance Business, Aircraft Lessors or Aircraft Leasing Managers and Shipping Operations.
+Moreover, the concessionary tax treatments with reduced profits tax rate are available for specific industries subject to certain conditions such as Corporate Treasury Centers, Reinsurance Business, Captive Insurance Business, Aircraft Lessors or Aircraft Leasing Managers and Shipping Operations.

-The main purpose of DTAs is to boost trans–continental trade and commerce by making it less difficult for businesses to expand their operations into several countries without worrying about paying income tax multiple times.
+The main purpose of DTAs is to boost transcontinental trade and commerce by making it less difficult for businesses to expand their operations into several countries without worrying about paying income tax multiple times.
 To be more specific, DTAs provides for reduction or exemption of tax on certain type of income arising from cross-border economic activities between Singapore or Hong Kong and its treaty partner.

 Hong Kong followed territorial tax regime; therefore, its local companies do not suffer from double taxation while Singapore companies do.
 However, local companies in Singapore can take advantage of DTA, in which it is a member, to eliminate double taxation through foreign tax credit or tax exemption.
 Notably, since 2009, tax-resident companies in Singapore can also claim credit on foreign tax paid in countries that do not have DTA with Singapore.